Jay-patel15/PDF_to_CSV/README.md

-# PDF to CSV Converter for University Results
+# PDF to CSV Converter for University Results Using Regex

 This project is a Python-based solution for extracting, processing, and converting Mumbai University result PDFs into a structured CSV format.
 The tool uses regex patterns, named tuples, and pandas for data extraction, manipulation, and storage, providing an efficient way to parse unstructured PDF data into a tabular format.